Est.2010

 14 min read

-If you’re reading this, chances are you’re either starting out in project management or looking to take the next big step in your career... and you’ve probably noticed just how much everyone is talking about AI right now.
+If you’re reading this, chances are you’re either starting out in project management or looking to take the next big step in your career... and you’ve probably noticed just how much everyone is talking about the impact of AI going into 2026.

 I've worked in Project Management career consultancy for over a decade.
 Over the last year in particular, I've spoken to so many aspiring or current project management professionals who are excited (and sometimes a bit nervous) about how artificial intelligence might change the way projects are managed.
 Some are even wondering what it means to be a Project Manager at all in an AI world.